What Is A False Church?

 - The Orthodox Communion

-- Liberal Protestant churches (American Episcopal, Presbyterian USA, etc.)
+- Some liberal Protestant churches (American Episcopal, Presbyterian USA, etc.)

 - Prosperity church movement (TBN and similar groups)